Bobby Witt Jr. Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.

-- The Nationals' 4.57 team ERA ranks 21st among all league pitching staffs.
+- The Nationals have the 21st-ranked team ERA among all league pitching staffs (4.52).

-- The righty's most recent appearance came on Sunday against the Detroit Tigers, when he tossed five innings, surrendering one earned run while giving up three hits.
+- The lefty's last appearance came on Tuesday against the San Diego Padres, when he threw 4 2/3 innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.